Atcold/NYU-DLSP20/README.md

 # PyTorch-Deep-Learning-Minicourse
 Minicourse in Deep Learning with PyTorch [![Binder](https://mybinder.org/badge.svg)](https://mybinder.org/v2/gh/Atcold/PyTorch-Deep-Learning-Minicourse/master)

-These lessons, developed during the course of several years while I've been teaching at Purdue and NYU, are here proposed for the Computational and Data Science for High Energy Physics ([CoDaS-HEP](http://codas-hep.org/)) summer school at Princeton University.
-The whole course has been recorded and the playlist is made available [here](https://www.youtube.com/playlist?list=PLLHTzKZzVU9duBIJCVGRh3tiy39d7Iz1q).
-Check the slides for drawings of better visual quality.
-I'm also planning to record them in a more quiet environment and at a slower pace, add them to my YouTube channel, and made available [here](https://github.com/Atcold/pytorch-Video-Tutorials).

 ## Table of contents
 `T`: theory (slides and animations)
 `P`: practice (*Jupyter Notebooks*)